This topic describes the lifecycle of a MaxCompute table.

 a partition starts from the time the data is last modified, which is specified by

 LastDataModifiedTime.
 Unlike non-partitioned tables, a partitioned table is not deleted even though all of its partitions have been reclaimed.Note

 A lifecycle-based table scan is performed at a scheduled time each day to scan all the partitions.
 If the time of the last modification of a partition exceeds the lifecycle period, MaxCompute automatically reclaims it.

 Assume that the lifecycle of a partitioned table is one day and that data in one of its partitions was last modified at 15:00 on February 17, 2020.
 If the modification is detected during a table scan before 15:00 on February 18, 2020, the modified partition is not reclaimed.
 However, if the time of the last modification of this partition exceeds the lifecycle period, the partition is reclaimed during the scan on February 19, 2020.

 - You can configure a lifecycle for tables, but not for partitions.
 You can specify a lifecycle when you create a table.

-- If no lifecycle is specified, the table, or partition cannot be automatically recycled by MaxCompute.
+- If no lifecycle is specified, the table or its partitions cannot be automatically reclaimed by MaxCompute based on the lifecycle.